 When applying to the Graduate School at the University of Tennessee, Knoxville, be certain you understand which type of admission applies to your situation.
-The following types of admission are currently offered by UT.

 Admission to a degree program requires that a person meet the minimum Graduate School requirements and any additional program requirements.
 Refer to the appropriate department for specific requirements for admission to the degree program.